micmejia/bible-dump/NKJV/Exodus/Exod 19.md

 And Moses brought the people out of the camp to meet with God, and they stood at the foot of the mountain.

 ###### 18
 Now Mount Sinai _was_ completely in smoke, because the Lord descended upon it in fire.
-Its smoke ascended like the smoke of a furnace, and [^c]the whole mountain quaked greatly.
+Its smoke ascended like the smoke of a furnace, and the whole mountain quaked greatly.

 ###### 19
 And when the blast of the trumpet sounded long and became louder and louder, Moses spoke, and God answered him by voice.